 From the results of observing the colors in plain view (visual) shows the skin moisture content of cocoa smoke from cocoa skin affects the color produced.
-For the water content of 10 cacao peels and 15% liquid smoke the cocoa skin produced is brownish yellow and for treatment 20 and 25% of the liquid smoke of the cocoa skin produced is light brown.
-Because the skin moisture content of cocoa is very influential on the color of liquid smoke produced the darker the color of the liquid smoke of the cocoa cocoa skin produced so that the content of the ingredients used is lower.
+For the water content of 10 cacao peels and 15% liquid moke the cocoa skin produced is brownish yellow and for treatment 20 and 25% of the liquid smoke of the cocoa skin produced is light brown.
+Because the skin moisture content of cocoa is the result of the color of liquid smoke produced the darker the color of the liquid smoke of the cocoa skin produced so that the content of the ingredients used is lower.